Skip to content

 Discussion

-5. Be able to use rugs appropriately 5.1 Identify different types of rugs Different rug types:
+5. Be able to use rugs appropriately 5.1 Identify a range of rugs and their use Range = 2 or more

 • Stable rug